leejo/leejo.github.io/_posts/2026-09-22-scanner_final.md

 A Power Mac G4 (discontinued in 2004).
 This came with the scanner, the necessary hardware and software to drive it, and is almost certainly living on borrowed time.
 Spinning metal is never good in the long-term.
 I'll maybe purchase a backup soon, as these can still be found for a couple of hundred Euros.

-The key thing though, is that this very expensive, very high quality scanner, will at some point be rendered useless by the upgrade treadmill because the softare required to run it will be increasingly difficult to run.
+The key thing though, is that this very expensive, very high quality scanner, will at some point be rendered useless by the upgrade treadmill because the software required to run it will be increasingly difficult to run.
 A scanner that is still used by businesses, educational institutions, and individuals like me.
 A scanner that originally cost tens of thousands of Euros less than a decade ago.

 <div class="img-centre">
     <img width="650px" src="{{ site.baseurl }}/images/2026/scanner/do_not_upgrade.jpg" />